MoKeS-/MUDatePicker/README.md

 ## Demo

-Build and run the `DatePickerTest` project in Xcode to see `MUDatePicker` in action.
+Build and run the `MUDatePickerExample` project in Xcode to see the `MUDatePicker` in action.
 Have fun.
 Make it faster.
 Fork and send pull requests.
 Figure out hooks for customization.

 ## Contact